-In this paper, we study a firm's ability and incentive to steer consumers.
-A monopoly seller chooses which products to offer and positions them in distinguishable slots.
-Consumers observe the size of the product line and can engage in sequential and directed search to learn about prices, whether or not they have a match and, if so, their conditional valuations.
+64This would be the case, for instance, when search costs are uniformly distributed, as the platform would then seek to maximize observe the size of the product line and can engage in sequential and directed search to learn about prices, whether or not they have a match and, if so, their conditional valuations.
 While searching, consumers update their beliefs about the not-yet-inspected slots.

 Whether or not the firm has the incentive to steer consumers towards the most popular products first is shown to be governed by a trade-off between extensive and intensive search margins.
-Perfect positioning enables consumers to infer products' locations and thus encourages them to start searching; it therefore maximizes the extensive search margin.
+Pure positioning enables consumers to infer products' locations and thus encourages them to start searching; it therefore maximizes the extensive search margin.
 The flip side is that consumers with higher search costs stop searching if they do not have a match with the most popular products.
-Garbling the allocation of products to slots encourages instead consumers who start searching to keep searching until finding a match, thereby maximizing the intensive search margin.
-The flip side is that it reduces consumers' incentive to start searching in the first place-a form of garbling overload.
-The most profitable equilibrium may feature garbled positioning of some products and perfect positioning of others.
-We provide conditions under which the most profitable equilibrium involves perfect or garbled positioning over all offered products.
+Introducing noise in the allocation of products to slots encourages instead consumers who start searching to keep searching until finding a match, thereby maximizing the intensive search margin.
+The flip side is that it reduces consumers' incentive to start searching in the first place.
+The most profitable equilibrium may feature noisy positioning of some products and pure positioning of others.
+We provide conditions under which the most profitable equilibrium involves pure or noisy positioning over all offered products.

 These findings relate to the on-going policy debate on steering.
 Our analysis suggests that firms may not steer consumers to the best products first, even in the absence of concerns such as self-preferencing or distorted competition arising from position auctions.
 Indeed, in our setting the interest of the firm is seemingly aligned with those of consumers: conditional on a match, all products generate the same expected profit for the firm and the same expected surplus for consumers.
 Both parties thus have an incentive to maximize the probability of a match, and there is no bias in favor of any "in-house" product or of any particular third-party seller.
-Yet, the firm does not internalize consumers' search costs and, as a result, may garble the information provided to them so as to induce more intensive-and more costly-search patterns.
+Yet, the firm does not internalize consumers' search costs and, as a result, may benefit from limiting the information available to them so as to induce more intensive-and more costly-search patterns.

 We also show that the firm may offer too much variety-a form of choice overload.
-Our analysis moreover reveals that this can happen precisely when the firm garbles the information provided to consumers.
-Hence, studying garbling incentives helps identify the types of situations in which choice overload is more likely to occur.
+Our analysis moreover reveals that this can happen precisely when the firm introduces noise in its positioning.
+Hence, studying the incentives to limit the information available to consumers helps identify the types of situations in which choice overload is more likely to occur.
+In particular, we find that noisy positioning and choice overload are particularly likely to occur when the firm has information on consumers' characteristics that enables it to tailor its strategy to consumers' search costs.

 An exciting avenue for future work consists in studying the extent to which competition between firms or platforms may act as a disciplining device and further align firms' interests with those of consumers.
 References